Faculty, Staff & Visitor Health Screening

 Who will see the form responses?

 Email confirmations sent to employees and their indicated contact for the confirmation email will not include individual responses or details about answers to the screening questions.
-It will only indicate whether or not someone has passed or failed the screening overall, and whether or not they have been cleared to access campus.
+It will indicate:

 The information collected is strictly limited to Ryerson staff who may need to know this information as part of their roles supporting Ryerson's COVID-19 response, such as performing contact tracing and possible reporting to Toronto Public Health if required.

-If you are experiencing symptoms or have been in close-contact with a confirmed or probable COVID-19 case
+If you are experiencing COVID-19 symptoms or have been in close-contact with a confirmed COVID-19 case

-Employees should not come to campus if they:
+Employees who have not been vaccinated should also not come to campus if they:

-- have been in close contact with someone with COVID-19 or someone who has symptoms of COVID-19;
+- have been in close contact with someone with COVID-19;

-- For information about what is considered close contact or a probable case, please visit PDF filethe provincial government’s case definitions., external link You may also wish to review Toronto Public Health Infographic on PDF fileWho is a close contact at work?, external link
+- You may also wish to review Toronto Public Health Infographic on PDF fileWho is a close contact at work?, external link

 - have returned from travel anywhere outside of Ontario or Canada in the past 14 days.